 In 2012, Carrie found herself beset with mysterious fatigue and pain that interrupted her busy life.
 Though different doctors and therapists were able to address some symptoms, none could pinpoint the overall cause of her faltering health – or prescribe a solution that made her feel better.
 She felt too crummy to enjoy her family and friends.
 She was having a hard time working on her boutique paper line, littleday press.
 In fact, she was starting to feel downright dysfunctional.

 In 2014, Carrie began working toward a Master's degree in Nutrition & Integrative Health.
 She soon began to discover the power of neuroplasticity, the brain's ability to change, and it played a significant part of her own journey back to health and wholeness.
-She then decided to pursue a Master's degree in Health & Wellness Coaching with an emphasis on Mind Body Healing.
-She has trained with industry leading professionals, including Dr. Martha Beck, Annie Hopper and Byron Katie.
-Going back to school might seem to be the ultimate juggling act, but it’s one that has great personal importance for Carrie, and she hopes to share what she's learned to improve the lives and health of others.
+She then received a Master's degree in Health & Wellness Coaching with an emphasis on Mind Body Healing.
+She has trained with industry leading professionals, including best-selling author, life coach, and O Magazine columnist, Dr. Martha Beck, limbic system rehab specialist, Annie Hopper, and founder for The School of The Work, Byron Katie.
+Going back to school might seem to have been the ultimate juggling act, but it was one that had great personal importance for Carrie, and she truly enjoys sharing what she's learned to improve the lives and health of others.